materialsintelligence/matscholar-web/CONTRIBUTING.md

 - `"*-cs"`: indicates an id is used in a clientside callback.
 Probably don't mess with it!
 - `"*-hidden-ref*"`: A hidden reference for another id.

-The separation of callbacks and views allows for separate testing of the callback logic and the views.

-Needs tests for search subviews
-Needs tests for all rester calls
-Needs tests to make sure the base app runs correctly

 ## The `/` folder